 Most babies that get infected later into the pregnancy are less affected because most of the critical organs have developed and show no obvious symptoms of the infection at birth.
 They may later develop the symptoms as they grow, and have problems such as:

-- Mental retardation and learning difficulties due to brain damage.
+- Learning difficulties due to brain damage

 - Hearing problems